 Pupils working on achieving Entry Level Qualifications will have the opportunity to complete work based learning programmes.

 Pupils working above P3ii will also be given the opportunity to take part in link courses with the local college to prepare them for the next stage of their learning.
 These pupils are also give the opportunity to visit careers fairs and lessons related to the labour market.

-To ensure all pupils have access to independent careers advice we work closely with the Careers South West Group who give them guidance on future opportunities.
+To ensure all pupils have access to independent careers advice we work closely with the CSW Group who give them guidance on future opportunities.